 CREATE DATABASE cerb_data; CREATE USER 'cerb_user'@'localhost' IDENTIFIED BY 'StrongPassword'; GRANT ALL PRIVILEGES ON cerb_data.* TO 'cerb_user'@'localhost'; FLUSH PRIVILEGES; EXIT;

 Step 4.
 Installing Cerb.

-Once Database is configured, you will need to install Cerb.
-You can download the latest version of Cerb from GitHub repository with the following command:
+Once the Database is configured, you will need to install Cerb.
+You can download the latest version of Cerb from the GitHub repository with the following command: